Hey, Jonas here…

 I’m a Lutheran catholic (small ‘c’) and classify myself as a progressive traditionalist.
 I’m both spiritual/mystical AND religious/theological.
-I fully affirm gay marriage and LGBTQ+ clergy.
+I can’t believe I have to say this, but I fully affirm gay marriage and LGBTQ+ clergy.
 Our daughter is vaccinated, I believe in evolution and climate change and I’m a big fan of the scientific method.
-I’d love to see more women and people with darker shades of skin in clerical leadership roles.
+I’d love to see clerical leadership roles filled with women and people with all shades of skin color.
 That being said, I prefer old hymns and traditional liturgy to modern church warehouses and rock n’ roll praise music (but if that’s your thing - rock on).

 Disclaimers & Thanks